aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isRepeatItemLabels() {#isRepeatItemLabels--}

+<b>@deprecated.</b> Please use the 'isRepeatItemLabels' property instead.
 Indicates whether repeating labels of the field in the region.
 The default value is false.

 ```javascript
 isRepeatItemLabels() : boolean;